Why You May Experience Back Pain When Coughing

 While home remedies can be effective, it’s important to know when to seek medical attention.
 You should see a doctor if:

-• Symptoms persist for more than a few weeks.
+• The pain persists for more than a few weeks.

 • The pain is severe and doesn’t improve with home treatments.